Document Automation

 In 2005, publishing data-driven reports was technically challenging—platforms needed to bundle data storage with presentation.

-What Makes Fluvial Different
+What Makes RiskNodes Different

 Most questionnaire platforms offer basic export features—typically PDFs or spreadsheets.

-Fluvial maintains connections between source data and documents.
+RiskNodes maintains connections between source data and documents.
 Information can be updated, mappings can be reused across projects, and the system records how documents were created and modified.
 This transforms your assessment data from isolated project artifacts into organisational assets that compound in value over time.